 After the app was visible in the company app we tried to install it in our Sandbox Intune Enrolled device.
 If you want to read more about Sandbox, please visit this blog

-After a few minutes, the installing phase begins.
+After a few minutes, the installation phase begins.
 After pressing next, next, selecting some specifically required settings, and clicking on next, this error was shown.
 Error 1311.
 Source File not found

-That’s strange because the installation file which is executed was copied to the IMECache folder in the decrypting phase.
+That’s strange because the installation file that was executed was copied to the IMECache folder during the decrypting phase.

 4. Triggering the Reinstallation

-I needed to retry the failed win32app installation multiple times to find out the real issue.
-I decided to remove this part from this specific blog as it was overshadowing the story I was trying to tell.
-So I gave it a blog of its own.
+I needed to retry the failed Win32App installation multiple times to find out the real issue.
+I decided to remove this part from this specific blog as it was overshadowing the story I was trying to tell, so I gave it a blog of its own.
 Go check it out here!
-It will show you how you could retry a failed Win32App installation!
+It will show you how to retry a failed Win32App installation!

 Having the possibility to speed up the retry installation of a failed application is always great to have!